andy1992/angular2-crud/README.md

 # angular5-crud
-Simple CRUD applications built with angular5
+Simple CRUD applications built with angular5.
+Some of the included features are:
+-    Grid with server side sorting, filtering, and pagination
+-    Authentication
+-    User registration

 ## 1. Clone the Project
 Download the .zip file or clone the repository.